aasmul1/Informatikk-Prosjektarbeid/notes/README.md

 ## Project description

 Our app is an intuitive note-taking application.
 Users must log in with username and password, or create a user to use the app.
 When logged in, the user have access to their saved notes.
 Users can create, edit and delete notes.
 All notes are presented in a list, where title, text and creation date is displayed for each note.
-Users can choose to sort their notes based on 'Created date', 'Last edited date', or alphabetically by 'Title (A-Z)'.
+Users can choose to sort their notes based on 'Created date', 'Last edited date', and alphabetically by 'Title (A-Z)'.

 ## Project structure